-To compare all energy suppliers' plans including British Gas tariffs and find the cheapest for you enter your postcode in the green box and hit 'Compare now'.
+To compare all energy suppliers' plans including British Gas tariffs and find the cheapest for you enter your postcode in the box and hit 'Compare now'.
 To learn more about British Gas offers, keep reading:

 British Gas were runner up in two categories of the uSwitch Energy Awards 2013: Energy Efficiency and Reward Schemes.

 Who are British Gas?

 British Gas is part of the Centrica Group, which was formed following the merger of British Gas plc in 1997.
 British Gas also operates under the names Scottish Gas in Scotland and Nwy Prydain in Wales.

 The results of our 2013 customer satisfaction awards:

 British Gas placed fifth amongst the big six suppliers with an overall score of 66.9%.

 This survey was conducted by YouGov online between 9 April 2013 and 13 September 2013.

 A total of 5,057 UK energy customers took part in the survey.
 Customers were asked their opinions on a wide range of issues relating to satisfaction with their energy suppliers.
 The figures have been weighted and are representative of all GB adults.

 Recent price changes and where British Gas rank